Neighborhood Energy Challenge - Wind Edition

-Renewable Energy Challenge
+Renewable Energy Options for Residents

-Why a Renewable Energy Challenge?
+Why Switch Renewable Energy Challenge?

 The City of Takoma Park has long purchased 100% wind electricity through renewable energy credits for its own operations, and while residents and businesses have also been able to purchase renewable energy through a number of suppliers in Maryland, choosing the right supplier has been a barrier for many.
-Shopping the various suppliers, navigating confusing contract terms, misleading advertising, high rates, and unclear sources of the power has led only a small percentage (est. 5% - 8%) of businesses and households in the city actually to choose clean power.
+Shopping the various suppliers, navigating confusing contract terms, misleading advertising, high rates, and unclear sources of power have led only a small percentage (est. 5% - 8%) of businesses and households in the city actually to choose clean power.

 Community Solar Option